 Install drivers for Windows on Chromebook

 All Chromebooks have different hardware and drivers, so we can’t give you the drivers you need to make everything work.
-In addition, many official drivers won’t work, as they weren’t made to work in a hacked computer like this.
+In addition, many official drivers won’t work, as they weren’t made to work on a hacked computer.
 This means you might need to find third-party drivers to make everything work.

 While we can’t help you much here, we know where you can get everything.
 Developer CoolStar has developed a guide for installing Windows on Chromebook devices.
 Just go to his website by pressing the button below and select your model.
 This site will provide all necessary drivers and tell you if any components don’t work yet.